 First of all, you not only possess the required SQE2 skills, but may also be exempt from SQE1 FLK1 or FLK2 and possibly from the whole SQE2 , but for that you have to apply individually.
 Unfortunately, the UK barristers were granted no agreed SQE1 or SQE2 exemptions.
 Read more about the SQE exemptions.

 Note: even if you obtain the exemption from SQE1, the SQE2 does also test your functional legal knowledge in the substantive law and practice areas.
-You may, then, decide to purchase some of the Oxford University Press (OUP) ‘SQE Prep & Test’ products, which is quite a cheap and solid solution to brush up on your legal knowledge.
+You may, then, decide to purchase some of the Oxford University Press (OUP) ‘SQE Prep & Practise’ products, which is quite a cheap and solid solution to brush up on your legal knowledge.